srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 The netconfServerAddr should be set to localhost in case the srsRAN netconf server is used.
 Set this address in case you want to use an external netconf server.
-Currently, the external netconf server is not supported via LoadBalancer, you have to use a configuration as described in the section ### 4 Assing DPDK devices without SR-IOV plugin.
+Currently, the external netconf server is not supported via LoadBalancer, you have to use a configuration as described in the :ref:`Assing DPDK devices without SR-IOV plugin <_sriov-plugin>`.

 .. todo::
     Provide example configs for 1-5